 For your POA to be valid in New York, it must meet certain requirements.

 New York requires that the person making a power of attorney be able to understand "the nature and consequences" of the POA.
 (N.Y.
 Gen. Oblig.
 Law §5-1501(2)(c).)
-If you're helping someone create a POA, you'll want to make sure that they understand what they're doing by signing the document.
+The exact contours of this mental capacity requirement are open to interpretation by New York courts.
+If you're helping someone make a POA and you're unsure whether they have the required mental capacity, consult an estate planning attorney.

 In addition, New York requires that certain language be included in the POA.
 If you make your POA using a statutory form, reputable software program, or local attorney (see "Steps for Making a Financial Power of Attorney," below), the resulting POA should automatically incorporate the required language.